100 Unit 10 Practice and Assessment Exercises

 Calculate the surface area for a premature baby with weight of 3.5 lbs (a mass of 1.8 kg) and length 42 cm.

-If the room is at 50 % the air of of 0.5 m/s will result in an evaporation from the baby’s moist skin at a rate described by the equation below (we didn’t talk about determining evaporation rate so if you want to understand this equation talk with you instructor, but for now just use it).
+If the room is at 50 % relative humidity the air speed of of 0.5 m/s will result in an evaporation from the baby’s moist skin at a rate described by the equation below (we didn’t talk about determining evaporation rate so if you want to understand this equation talk with you instructor, but for now just use it).

 Rate of evaporation in kg/s = 0.000097 x surface area.